5 tips for collecting leads on your website

 Including your phone number and email address allows potential customers to reach out in whatever way makes them most comfortable.
 Not everyone is familiar with using online booking tools; sometimes, simply dialing a phone number or sending an email is more comfortable.

 Including this information on your website’s home page or a “Contact Us” page helps make sure you don’t miss out on potential leads.
-After all, 83 percent of U.S. consumers expect to be able to get in contact with a service business online.
-2

 3. Showcase your expertise